MargaritaSt/Artist/README.md

 - create a `.env` file with your database settings.
 Look at .env.example for usage.

-- Modify the sql scripts under `db/schema/` to create the tables and seed the data.

 - run `npm run reset` that will run the reset scripts in package.json to reset the database.
 Modify the reset script in package.json accordingly:

 ```json